-Worldwide Travel Staffing remains your employer throughout the entirety of your engagements at client facilities.
+Worldwide Travel Staffing remains your employer throughout your engagements at client facilities.
 Client facilities are Worldwide's customers and clients.
-All employment related questions and concerns, including those related to scheduling, must be directed to Worldwide only.
-Do not contact client facilities directly absent Worldwide's direction and approval.
+All employment-related questions and concerns, including those related to scheduling, must be directed to Worldwide only.
+Do not contact client facilities directly without Worldwide's direction and approval.

 Scheduling will be conducted through Worldwide by providing your availability to Worldwide.
-Client facility supervisors will then advise employees of the times their schedules will normally begin and end.
-Staffing needs and operational demands may necessitate variations in starting and ending times, as well as variations in the total hours that may be scheduled each day and week or the unit to which field staff are assigned.
+Client facility supervisors will then advise employees of the times their schedules will typically begin and end.
+Staffing needs and operational demands may necessitate variations in starting and ending times, the total hours scheduled each day and week, or the unit to which field staff are assigned.
 Supervisors will schedule an unpaid meal break.
-Overtime and holidays will be paid in accordance with facility policy and the terms set forth in your individual assignment agreement.
+Overtime and holidays will be paid in accordance with facility policy and the terms outlined in your assignment agreement.

-Worldwide field staff must recognize that manpower fluctuations due to illness, weather emergencies, patient census changes and other reasons are the norm in the healthcare field.
-Hospitals will have varying policies outlining how and when field staff will be asked to float.
-All Worldwide field staff are expected to familiarize themselves with the specific policy outlining float protocols.
-Worldwide field staff need to be aware that they may be asked to float from time to time to accommodate client facility staffing preferences.
+Worldwide field staff must recognize that unpredictable workforce fluctuations due to illness, weather emergencies, patient census changes, and other reasons are the norm in healthcare.
+Worldwide field staff may be directed to float to different shifts and/or units to accommodate facility staffing needs.
+Facilities have varying policies outlining how and when field staff will be asked to float.
+Worldwide field staff must familiarize themselves with the specific policy outlining float protocols.
 When asked, Worldwide field staff must remain flexible and accommodating.
-Although floating field staff is never the preferred methodology for staffing, it is a standard necessity in the healthcare field.
-Cooperation and teamwork is expected.
+Although floating field staff is never the preferred methodology for staffing, it is a standard necessity in healthcare.
+Cooperation and teamwork are expected.